valtimo-platform/valtimo-documentation/release-notes/major9/09.20.0/migration.md

 * **Added extra parameter to KeycloakService**

-  If your project has a custom implementation of the KeycloakService, your project might break due to a missing parameter in the constructor called `keycloakClientName`.
-The solution in simple: Just add an empty string for the `keycloakClientName` parameter.
-Or, a more elegant solution would look as follows:
+  Custom implementations of the KeycloakService now require keycloakClientName as a parameter in the super constructor.
+  Either set this value to an empty string (e.g. super(properties, "") or do the following:

   ```java
   public CustomKeycloakService(
       KeycloakSpringBootProperties properties,